Tour de France & UCI road World Championships

 Saturday 28th September 2019

 The women's road race starts in the centre of Bradford.
 The riders make their way north via Shipley and Otley, then climb up Norwood Edge.
 They continue to Pateley Bridge, then on to Lofthouse, and the steep Côte de Lofthouse climb.
-The market town of Masham is at the top of the route, then it's back south via West Tanfield to Ripon.
-The return to Harrogate is via Bishop Thornton, Shaw Mills, Clint, Birstwith, Clapham Green, and Hampsthwaite.
-The finishing circuit is the same as the men's, but only done three times.
+The market town of Masham is at the northern extremity of the route, then it's back south via West Tanfield to Ripon.
+The return to Harrogate takes in Bishop Thornton, Shaw Mills, Clint, Birstwith, and Hampsthwaite.
+The Harrogate circuit is tackled three times before the finish line.

 Read about the women's road race at the 2019 UCI Road World Championships.